Swallow-tailed Kite Project

 Kite Monitoring

 OAS has an ongoing project to locate and monitor sites important to kites including nests, roosts, feeding flock areas, and bathing and drinking sites in Mississippi, Louisiana and Texas.
+In 2024, we are currently monitoring 14 nests and searching for more.
 In 2023 we monitored 20 nests and 14 nesting neighborhoods in Louisiana and Mississippi.
 You can help our monitoring efforts by reporting sightings!
 See below.

 Managing for Kites